GravYong/gravyong.github.io/2023/projects.md

 ## Supernova formation of quark stars

-1. think about how to set the process
+1. How to set the process and formulate the problem

-2. collaborate with Takami Kuroda
+2. Simulate the process

 ## Collaborations: